Zarayeneh/Delta-Screening/README.md

 # Delta-Screening

+One Paragraph of project description goes here
 A tool to detect and track communities within dynamic networks.
 I am continuously updating the software focusing on the user experience.
 If you have any suggestion, please email to the developer.

-Pre-requisite for installation:

-# Project Title

-One Paragraph of project description goes here

 ## Getting Started